MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

     :::image type="content" source="../media/engage/admin/answers-eac-show-exp-off.png" alt-text="Screenshot shows that Answers must be enabled to turn off the Show Engage Experience setting.":::

 > [!NOTE]
 > If the Viva Engage experience is hidden, the backing group follows the [data retention policies](/microsoft-365/compliance/retention-policies-yammer?view=o365-worldwide&preserve-view=true) set by your organization.
 The admin can still [export and manage their data](/rest/api/yammmer/network-data-export.md).

-## Option: Show AI-suggested topics
+### Option: Show AI suggested topics

 All Viva Engage users who have access to Answers also have AI-suggested topics, by default.
 When a user posts a question on Answers, generative AI returns relevant Viva Topics for the user to choose from to include with their post.

 Only Microsoft Global 365 administrators can turn this feature off to hide it from the Answers experience.